jollyjinx/ZFS-TimeMachine/README.md

 TimeMachine backups to ZFS Volumes
 ----------------------------------

+For those of you that want to use MacOS X's TimeMachine to backup to a ZFS volume you can create the needed sparsebundle with the following commands.
 I now have moved everything except for my boot partitions to ZFS.
 To have some backup of the root drive I'm backing that of with Apples provided TimeMachine and here is how I do it:

 Create a zfs filesystem for the TimeMachine backups for several machines: